aryanv175/coursera-extension/README.md

 For questions or support, please open an issue in the repository or contact our support team.

 ## License
-This project is licensed under the ISC License - see the LICENSE file for details.
+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License - see the LICENSE file for details.